Maymonah98/Capstone-FSND/README.md

 These commands put the application in development and directs our application to use the `app.py` file.
 Working in development mode shows an interactive debugger in the console and restarts the server whenever changes are made.
 If running locally on Windows, look for the commands in the [Flask documentation](http://flask.pocoo.org/docs/1.0/tutorial/factory/).

-The application is run on `http://127.0.0.1:5000/` by default and is a proxy in the frontend configuration.
+The application is run on `http://127.0.0.1:5000/` by default if there is no other DATABASE_URL provided in with environment variables file setup.sh  .

 #### Frontend